J4mesF/ScanMe/README.md

 If you don't have an account, You can get one [here](https://www.virustotal.com/gui/join-us) Make sure that after [sign up](https://www.virustotal.com/gui/join-us) You have to cofirm your mail to active your account.

-NOW YOU ARE GOOD TO GO!
+NOW YOU ARE GOOD TO GO!.
 Just by this command:
 ```bash
 $ python3 Run.py
 ```
 ## Note
 Im still dealing with File Scan.
-It still have some bugs....
+It still have some bugs.
 And just with File under 32MB.
 There a guy had a good move on this API, you can check it out [here](https://github.com/tr4cefl0w/virustotal3).
 See more about how to dealing with Virustotal API [here](https://developers.virustotal.com/v3.0/reference).